The Ultimate Guide to Tech Giveaways

 Here are some guidelines we recommend to ensure that your tech swag is on brand, on budget, and it is something that your target audience will use.

-Make sure the swag you choose is aligned with your brand
+The branded swag you choose should align with your brand

 This sounds obvious, but the biggest mistake we see is a disconnect between the brand and their tech giveaways.
 I think this happens when the person who is purchasing the swag doesn’t truly understand and have a feel for the brand.

 For instance, if you're selling a million-dollar piece of medical equipment, your swag shouldn’t be the cheapest thing you can find.
 This creates a major brand divide.
 Whether you are selling a premium service or product, if there's a disconnect because you picked cheap and your brand says expensive, it doesn’t make sense and will raise doubts with your audience.

 The swag you choose should work with your company design and logo, not the other way around.